The purpose of this page is to collect various material related to the

 plotting log-likelihood surfaces and others.
 For data fitting,

-simple random samples and regression models are dealth with.
+simple random samples and regression models are dealth with,

-Current development is done in R.
+Current development takes place in the

 Some porting to other languages are available but they are not really